-Early this week, popular forum software platform vBulletin faced a brand new remote code execution 0day vulnerability—the culprit: an imperfect patch.
+Early this week, popular forum software platform vBulletin faced a brand new remote code execution zero-day vulnerability.
+The culprit: an imperfect patch.

 Over the weekend, security researcher Amir Etemadieh released a proof-of-concept necessary to bypass a patch designed to address the same issue indexed under CVE-2019-16759.

 The original vulnerability affected vBulletin 5.x through 5.5.4 and "allows remote command execution via the widgetConfig[code] parameter in an ajax/render/widget_php routestring request" (cve.mitre.org).

 To better illustrate of how many web servers are affected by this new addition to the vulnerability, the following Google dork displays all the sites running vBulletin forum software:

 When this vulnerability was first released, all that was needed to leverage it for an attack was a specially crafted POST request.
 The request sent to the targeted system would allow anyone to execute any arbitrary command (associated with the "service account" of the user bound to the vBulletin instance).
 This vulnerability is also "pre-auth", meaning that a user does not have to be logged in for it to work.

 This issue affects vBulletin's template rendering engine explicitly.
 Templates allow a vBulletin user to style their forum.
 The syntax for writing templates resembles front-end code like HTML mixed with inline code, which is rendered back as PHP.
 It's during the actual rendering process that the vulnerability is expressed.

 The template structure in vBulletin exacerbates the problem.
 It allows the usage of what's known as "child templates".
 Once the parent template is processed and evaluated, the next series of child templates (if present) is also rendered.